mxguardian/Mail-SpamAssassin-Plugin-ASCII/README.md

     You have a new voice-mail
     PayPal
-    You have Received an Encrypted Company Mail www.bigbag.co.za
+    You have ReCeived an EnCrypted Company Mail www.bigbag.co.za

 Unlike other transliteration software, this plugin converts non-ASCII characters